Measurement of Kaon Directed Flow in Au+Au Collisions in the High Baryon Density Region: Experiment and data analysis

 The reaction plane is estimated using the event plane method~\cite{Poskanzer:1998yz}.
 The Event Plane Detector (EPD)~\cite{Adams:2019fpo} is used for event plane determination within $-5.3 < \eta < -2.6$.
 In the STAR FXT mode, obtaining sub-events with equal particle multiplicity is not feasible.
 Due to the inequality of the sub-events, the event plane resolution obtained by the two sub-events method in each window can be different.
 Therefore, three sub-events are needed to determine the event plane resolution, which can be expressed as~\cite{Poskanzer:1998yz}:

 where $\Psi_r$ is the reaction plane angle, $\Psi_1^a$ is the required event plane angle, and $\Psi_1^b$ and $\Psi_1^c$ are the reference event plane angles.
 We divide the EPD and TPC into three and two $\eta$ windows, respectively.
 We choose the most forward $\eta$ window (-5.3 $< \eta <$ -3.3) in the EPD as the required event plane, while the other two reference event planes are taken from the next forward $\eta$ window (-2.9 $< \eta <$ -3.0) in the EPD and the most backward $\eta$ window (-1.15 $< \eta <$ 0) in the TPC.
-The directed flow can then be calculated by $v_1=\left\langle\cos \left[\left(\phi-\Psi_1\right)\right]\right\rangle / R_1$, where $R_1$ is the resolution obtained above~\cite{Poskanzer:1998yz}.
-The first-order event plane resolutions in mid-central (10-40\%) Au+Au collisions range from approximately 0.75 to 0.65 at $\sqrt{s_{\text{NN}}}$ = 3.0, 3.2, 3.5, and 3.9 GeV.
-And the final results are corrected with event plane resolution, tracking efficiency and detector acceptance~\cite{STAR:2017okv}.
+The directed flow of $\pi^{\pm}$, $K^{\pm}$, and protons is calculated directly as $v_1=\left\langle\cos \left(\phi-\Psi_1\right)\right\rangle / R_1$, where $R_1$ is the event-plane resolution obtained above~\cite{Poskanzer:1998yz}.
+The directed flow of $\Lambda$ and $K_S^0$ is evaluated using the invariant mass method~\cite{Poskanzer:1998yz, Masui:2012zh}.
+The first-order event plane resolutions in mid-central (10-40\%) Au+Au collisions range from approximately 0.75 to 0.65 for $\sqrt{s_{\text{NN}}}$ = 3.0, 3.2, 3.5, and 3.9 GeV.
+And the final results are corrected with event plane resolution, tracking efficiency and detector acceptance~\cite{Poskanzer:1998yz, STAR:2021yiu, STAR:2017okv}.

-Systematic uncertainties in $v_1(y)$ and the mid-rapidity $v_1$ slope $\text{d}v_1/\text{d}y|_{y=0}$ are estimated by varying the track quality cuts, particle identification cuts, and choosing different reference event plane to determine event plane resolution.
-Specifically, the dominant contribution to the systematic uncertainty arises from the event plane resolution.
-For example, the systematic uncertainty from resolution is estimated to contribute 2.5\% to the $\text{d}v_1/\text{d}y|_{y=0}$ measurement of protons in mid-central (10-40\%) Au+Au collisions at $\sqrt{s_{\text{NN}}}$ = 3.5 GeV.
-And the systematic uncertainty from track quality is determined by varying the DCA, is estimated to contribute 2.1\%.
-The total systematic uncertainty is obtained by adding all uncertainties in quadrature, assuming the sources are uncorrelated.